December 22, 2005

 Nancy

 Last thing I ate or drank: a nice glass of Columbia Valley Riesling by D. Ste.
-Michelle.Technorati Tags: in
+Michelle.Technorati Tags: Food and Drink in Los Angeles

 November 09, 2005